stp249lbn683pcw/just-puttering/readme.txt

 There are also buttons labelled “Download fundamental data for database” that download fundamental data for each ticker symbol.
 There are corresponding buttons labelled “Update Database” that store the fundamental data in the “fundamentals” table in the database.
-I don’t currently make use of the fundamental data in my Excel workbooks and the subroutines are similar to subroutines that I described above so I’m not going to give a detailed explanation of these subroutines but I have included the code below.
+I don’t currently make use of the fundamental data in my Excel workbooks and the subroutines are similar to subroutines that I described above so I’m not going to give a detailed explanation of these subroutines but I have included the code.

 The user needs to specify the data source name, the folder locations and the text file names either in the InitializeDefaults subroutine or else in the external text file “GetStockData.ini” that is read by the ReadDefaults subroutine if it exists.